 Seconal, or secobarbital, is a barbiturate medication that has been used over the years to treat epilepsy and insomnia.
 It’s also been used as an anesthetic to calm patients down before surgery.
-However, because of serious side effects, and that more effective benzodiazepines that have been developed, drugs like Seconal aren’t prescribed much anymore.
+However, because of serious side effects, and the more effective benzodiazepines that have been developed, drugs like Seconal aren’t prescribed much anymore.

-Still, some people can get their hands on the drug, abusing it for its ability to cause a euphoric feeling much like alcohol does.
+Still, some people can get their hands on the drug, abusing it for its ability to cause a euphoric feeling much as alcohol does.
 In addition, there are still some doctors who will prescribe Seconal as a short-term solution for insomnia.
 As a central nervous system depressant, its risk for abuse, dependency, and addiction is rather high.

 People who take Seconal over a period, even exactly as prescribed, have a chance of becoming dependent on it.
 The body can build a tolerance to the drug, and when you try to stop taking it, you can run into some pretty uncomfortable withdrawal symptoms.
 Some people want to get off drugs like Seconal, but they fear having to face the withdrawal symptoms all by themselves.
 The good news is that you don’t have to face such symptoms alone.
 In fact, we recommend that you approach detox under the care of substance abuse professionals.